Applying the Polynomial Maximization Method to Estimate ARIMA Models with Asymmetric Non-Gaussian Innovations: Introduction

 \paragraph{Absence of comparative efficiency studies.} Comparative work typically evaluates MLE, M-estimators, least absolute deviation, or quantile regression.
 For ARIMA models there is no benchmark assessing the efficiency of moment--cumulant methods such as PMM relative to these alternatives.

 This study fills these gaps by adapting PMM2 to ARIMA models, deriving asymptotic properties of the resulting estimator, and delivering comprehensive simulation and empirical evidence.
 We also provide implementation guidelines, including moment-calibration rules and decision heuristics for deciding when PMM2 should replace classical estimators.
+Furthermore, to ensure broad accessibility and computational reproducibility, the method has been implemented in the \texttt{EstemPMM} R package, officially published on the Comprehensive R Archive Network (CRAN).